 Set deep in the Almaden Valley, the restaurant is located in what used to be the Hacienda Hotel which once housed employees of the Quicksilver Mining Company.
 Later, in the 1930’s, it became the Café Del Rio Restaurant before becoming what we now know as La Forêt.

 With the news of chef-owner of almost 40 years, John Davoudi retiring, there was fear that this legendary restaurant would close its doors – or perhaps worse — the doors would remain open under new management, but would never be the same.

-But never fear, enter the Carrubba brothers, Maurice and Giuseppe, who are masters at transforming old-school restaurants.
+But not to worry, enter the Carrubba brothers, Maurice and Giuseppe, who are masters at transforming old-school restaurants.
 They take grand old restaurants and add their special touch without disrupting or taking away what we’ve always loved, but revitalizing exactly what needs to be revitalized.

 If you have been to the Mount Hamilton Grandview Restaurant, you know what I’m talking about.
 The Carrubba brothers certainly have found their niche: Destination Dining.
 Both Mount Hamilton Grandview Restaurant and La Forêt are a bit off the beaten path, but with the views and the ambience to make the drive more than worth it.

 But aside from the pretty views (you’ll feel as if you have been transported to the French countryside), the food at La Forêt is excellent.
 La Forêt continues to impress with its classic French menu – many of the original dishes remain, as do the chefs, saucier, and wait staff.
 La Forêt also continues to use the same purveyors, with the addition of fresh eggs and produce from their own Grandview Farms.